gergogyulai/magneto/README.md

+> [!NOTE]
+> A major [rewrite](https://github.com/gergogyulai/magneto/tree/rewrite) of Magneto is in progress for improved performance and new features!
+Stay tuned for updates.
 # Magneto 🧲

 A privacy-focused Chrome extension for collecting magnet links.
 Built with Vite + Svelte + TypeScript and Manifest V3.